 - During instruction, open all exterior windows and direct fans only to discharge expelled air from the room (not circulate it within the room).
-During instruction, use a plexiglass shield between participants and activate the HEPA air purifiers. - After instruction or practice, turn off fans, close all windows and doors.
+Fans should only be used to circulate air within a room when windows on opposing sides of the spaces are simultaneously open to the outdoors. - During instruction, use a plexiglass shield (for large droplet protection only) between participants and activate the HEPA air purifiers.
+The HEPA purifiers work best when placed next to the source of the aerosol. - After instruction or practice, turn off fans, close all windows and doors.
 This will allow the HVAC system to most efficiently ventilate the space before the next student.
 Keep the HEPA air purifier on during all room ventilation.
-An individual faculty member may silently remain in an indoor teaching studio during the ventilation period, but all students must leave. - In the Kulas and St. Adalbert's buildings, keep the windows open and run the HEPA air purifier continuously.
-Only close the windows at the end of the day.
-In the Kulas building only use the windows that have screens installed behind them. - At the end of the day, the last person in the space should close all windows, turn off the fan, and turn off the HEPA air purifier.
+An individual faculty member may silently remain in an indoor teaching studio during the ventilation period, but all students must leave. - In the Kulas and St. Adalbert's buildings, run the HEPA air purifier continuously at all times. - In the Kulas and St. Adalbert's building, even in cold weather or rain, an inch or two of open air entering through a window can significantly improve the ventilation.
+To preserve heat, please close the windows when you are done using the space.
+In the Kulas building only use the windows that have screens installed behind them.